iotize-sas/Open-Projects/TapCO2-demo/README.md

     <em>TapCO2 components</em>
 </p>

-- Tap and CO2 Sensor are separated so that the heat released by Tap does not affect the recovered values.
+- Tap and CO2 Sensor are separated so that the heat released by Tap does not affect the recovered values (but the heat from the regulator impacts the measurement).

 <p align="center">
 <img src="https://github.com/iotize-sas/Open-Projects/blob/main/TapCO2-demo/doc/images/2.jpg" width="250">